-I’ve always wanted to draw and paint images from early childhood onwards.
-Early influences include my mother (who, before developing dementia, loved to paint and always encouraged me to do so), Rowland Hilder, Charles Tunnicliffe, Adrian Hill, David Gentleman and David Shepherd (we had the latter’s famous elephant print above our fireplace in the 1960’s).
-There are too many artists to mention here who have inspired me since my youth, both from the past and the present, but of late I’ve been looking at the work of Eric Ravilious and his contemporaries who were commissioned to record (mainly in watercolours) images of military life during the second world war.
-This often involved close contact with enemy forces – so very rapid sketches were the order of the day for these very brave artists.
+I’ve always wanted to draw and paint from a very early age (facilitated to some degree by my recuperation from asthma related chest infections during the winter months).
+Early artistic influences start with my mother (who, before developing dementia, loved to paint with watercolours) along with her favourite artists including David Shepherd (I’m sure we had the latter’s famous elephant print above our fireplace in the 1960’s), Rowland Hilder and Adrian Hill.
+I was also influenced by Charles Tunnicliffe (especilly his illustrations in children’s ‘Ladybird’ nature books), David Gentleman and Jack Merriot amongst others.
+There are too many artists to mention who have inspired me since – both from the past and the present.
+Recently I’ve been looking at the work of Eric Ravilious and his contemporaries who were commissioned to record images of military life during the second world war.

-The main palette of colours I use now (Winsor & Newton ‘Professional’ quality pigments) include: Ultramarine Blue, Winsor Blue (red shade), Cadmium Lemon, Yellow Ochre, Alizarin Crimson and Burnt Sienna (I do not add any black or white paint when using a pure watercolour technique).
-I use white paint to tint opaque oil colours – often painting a layer of white first on areas of sky, followed by pale blue or other colours to the still wet white paint (allowing spaces for clouds).
+The main palette of colours I use (Winsor & Newton ‘Professional’ quality pigments) include: French Ultramarine Blue, Winsor Blue (red shade), Cadmium Lemon, Yellow Ochre, Alizarin Crimson and Burnt Sienna (I do not add any black or white paint when using a pure watercolour technique).
+I use white paint to tint opaque oil colours – often painting a layer of white first on areas of sky, followed by pale blue or other colours to the still wet white paint (allowing spaces for clouds as per watercolour technique).

 Observational drawing is a very important part of my work, I like to do justice to the scene whether I’m in the studio or outside in the countryside, aiming to capture the unique character and beauty of the area of Britain known as the Peak District.
 I prefer to produce landscape paintings out on site when possible, the end result of working ‘plein air’ is a looser more spontaneous approach where I feel that I am as one with the scenery – painting almost subconsciously – yet still aiming to produce finely crafted pieces of artwork that do justice to the scene.
 I use my own original photographs as reference material for studio paintings, using both digital camera and traditional sketchbook to record scenes when there’s insufficient time to paint decent pictures on site.
 This visual information enables me to produce more detailed figurative landscape studies, concentrating on pictorial composition and the effects of sunlight on the landscape, In 1983, my watercolour painting of Bradbourne Mill, Derbyshire, won the Munroe Trophy in the Derbyshire Open at Buxton Museum and Art Gallery, Derbyshire.